JamieScanlon/SwiftAgentKit/docs/SwiftAgentKitAdapters.md

 - **Anthropic** - Claude models (claude-3-5-sonnet, claude-3-opus, etc.)
 - **Google Gemini** - Gemini models (gemini-1.5-flash, gemini-1.5-pro, etc.)

 All adapters implement the `AgentAdapter` protocol from `SwiftAgentKitA2A`, allowing them to be used with A2A servers.
+As of the latest API, adapter handlers accept an existing `A2ATask` and write results as `artifacts` and status updates into a shared `TaskStore` rather than returning a response object.

 ## Tool-Aware Adapters